symbol/symbol-docs/source/guidelines/sdk-development.rst

 Publishing the SDK as official
 ******************************

 To make an SDK officially supported, submit it as a `NIP <https://github.com/nemtech/NIP/blob/master/NIPs/nip-0001.md>`_.
-The reason behind the NEM2 Improvement Proposal is to ensure that the new libraries are reviewed, tested, and shared among NEM developers.
+The reason behind the NEM2 Improvement Proposal is to ensure that the new libraries are reviewed, tested, and shared among Catapult developers.

 ********************
 Recommended Licenses